rimutaka/posts/anatomy-of-failed-validation/readme.md

 ## The weakest link

-Putting the feedback aside, what is the weakest link in my chain of assumptions?
+Putting the feedback aside, what is the weakest link in your chain of assumptions?
 Pick one.

 > Let's assume the problem is real, there is some demand and the solution is technically feasible.
-How am I going to reach and acquire users?
+How are you going to reach and acquire users?

 ![weak link](weak-link.png)